In this article

 • Expiration Date (Optional): If your Action Card is for something at a specific date or time, like an upcoming event, you can set an expiration date and time for your Action Card to automatically remove it from the Home Screen once it expires.
 You’ll still be able to see expired cards in your Admin screen.

 • Targeting (Optional): You can add targeting rules to limit which users can see the Action Card.
 Action Cards can be targeted by User Role, User Group, or even individual Users.
+They can also be targeted based on nested rules, various operators, boolean logic, and many more fields that describe which users should see the Action Card.
+Fields include State, Zip Code, First Seen On, Role, Source User, Source Campaign Key, User Groups, Email is Verified, and Has MyC VANID.
 This is helpful to delegate specific tasks to specific users without creating confusion.

 Call to Action Button